Lee Hyori: Impact

-Lee Hyori has appeared on the Korea Power Celebrity 40 multiple times throughout her career, including placing within the top 15 in 2009–2011.
-Lee has been cited as an inspiration or influence by numerous artists, including Kara, Blackpink's Jennie, Jeon Somi, Chungha, Jessica Jung, Dalshabet, Nada, Cherry Bullet's Jiwon, Oh My Girl's Jiho, Laboum's Solbin, Elris' Sohee, Jung Eun-chae, Jin Se-yeon, and Huh Chan-mi.
+Lee has appeared on the Forbes Korea Power Celebrity 40 multiple times throughout her career, including placing within the top 15 in 2009–2011.
+She has been cited as an inspiration or influence by numerous artists, including Kara, Blackpink's Jennie, Jeon Somi, Chungha, Jessica Jung, Dalshabet, Nada, Cherry Bullet's Jiwon, Oh My Girl's Jiho, Laboum's Solbin, Elris' Sohee, Jung Eun-chae, Jin Se-yeon, and Huh Chan-mi.

 Other activities

 Activism

 Lee has been recognized as one of South Korea's leading socialtainers for her charity work and raising her voice for social causes.
 She adheres to a pescetarian diet according to her personal ethics and health beliefs and is an advocate for animal welfare and animal rights.
-In 2012 she published Closer, a photo-essay book that focuses on her everyday life with her dog Soonshim whom Lee adopted from an animal shelter.
-In the book Lee wrote her thoughts on animal rights and animal shelters as well as her sentiments toward wearing animal fur.
+In 2012, she published Closer, a photo-essay book that focuses on her everyday life with her dog Soonshim whom Lee adopted from an animal shelter.
+In the book, Lee wrote her thoughts on animal rights and animal shelters, as well as her sentiments toward wearing animal fur.
 She has given money to shelters along with taking in stray and abused animals.
 Her work in animal activism has led her to interviewing Jane Goodall.

 When SsangYong Motor laid off workers in December 2014, Lee gave public support of the workers via Twitter, announcing that she wanted to see the new car Tivoli sell well so they would be hired again, adding that, if it happened, she would dance in front of the car in a bikini.
 During the 2012 presidential elections, Lee encouraged her fans to vote through a series of tweets and re-tweets.
 This drew both admiration and annoyance from others on social media.
 In a June 2012 poll by Panelnow, Lee was listed as one of "the socialtainers that best represents Korea" alongside broadcaster Kim Je-dong, singer Kim Jang-hoon, and actress Kim Yeo-jin.

 Personal life

-She married musician Lee Sang-soon, guitarist of rock band Roller Coaster, on September 1, 2013, at their vacation home on Mt.
+She married musician Lee Sang-soon, guitarist of rock band Roller Coaster, on September 1, 2013 at their vacation home on Mt.
 Halla in Jeju Island.
 Both of them are members of an animal rights group and began dating after they collaborated in July 2011 on a song that Lee recorded to support animal shelters.
 In 2021, South China Morning Post estimated her net worth to be around US$30–40 million.
+In 2024, Lee Hyori and her husband Lee Sang-soon moved to Pyeongchang-dong, Seoul.
+The detached house in Pyeongchang-dong where the couple resides is reportedly worth approximately ₩6 billion.
+Lee Hyori also opened a yoga studio on Yeonhui-ro in Seodaemun District, Seoul, where she meets with students.